nfldac-ken/led_blocks_tutorial/block_LED_ModifyColourMove.md

-### This additional code changes the variable targetStart and calls the function crossHair.
+### This code
+changes the variables targetStart and startStop in the button functions.

-> This variable tells the **target** set of LEDs how far up the strip to start.
+> This variable stells the **target** set of LEDs how far up the strip to start. and allow the function to be called from the forever function.

-> It is changed each time the button is pressed.
+> These are updated each time a button is pressed.

+In the forever funcdtion.

 > The **call** activates the function which tells the LEDs where the **crossHair** set of LEDs is located.